 - The practice identified patients who may be in need of extra support and directed them to relevant services.
-This included patients in the last 12 months of their lives, patients at risk of developing a long-term condition and carers. - Staff used patient flu vaccination clinics to check for patient irregular pulse readings.
-Patients identified this way were then referred for further testing. - The practice had developed a Harambee logo with the assistance of the patient representative group (PRG).
-This was represented as a bee with the motto "BEE Happy, BEE Healthy".
-They used this on stickers that were given to children visiting the practice. - Staff encouraged and supported patients to be involved in monitoring and managing their own health, for example through social prescribing schemes.
-The practice had also introduced a dedicated patient self-monitoring room.
-It allowed patients to measure their blood pressure, weight and height as well as report their smoking and alcohol status.
-The practice had assessed the effectiveness of this service and evidenced it to be useful in identifying patient possible health conditions that could require treatment.
-The practice offered blood pressure monitors to patients with high blood pressure so they could record levels at home, and offered smoking and alcohol advice when appropriate.

-- Staff discussed changes to care or treatment with patients and their carers as necessary. - The practice supported national priorities and initiatives to improve the population's health, for example, stop smoking campaigns and tackling obesity.
+This included patients in the last 12 months of their lives, patients at risk of developing a long-term condition and carers. - Staff encouraged and supported patients to be involved in monitoring and managing their own health, for example through social prescribing schemes (Social prescribing, sometimes referred to as community referral, is a means of enabling GPs, nurses and other primary care professionals to refer people to a range of local, non-clinical services for example sport or volunteering).
+The practice offered blood pressure monitors to patients with high blood pressure so they could record levels at home. - Staff discussed changes to care or treatment with patients and their carers as necessary. - The practice supported national priorities and initiatives to improve the population's health, for example, stop smoking campaigns and tackling obesity.